jfCoronel/OpenSimula/docs/user_guide.md

 sim = osm.Simulation()
 </code></pre>

 The simulation object will be used to create and manage the different projects.
-To create a new project in our simulation environment we will use the `Project(name, sim)` function. the project name is stored in a parameter that can be changed later.
+To create a new project in our simulation environment we will use the `new_project(name)` function. the project name is stored in a parameter of the project that can be changed later.

 <pre><code class="python">
 import OpenSimula as osm

 sim = osm.Simulation()
-pro = osm.Project("Project 1",sim)
+pro = sim.new_project("Project 1")
 </code></pre>

 #### Simulation functions

+- **new_project(name)**: Create a new project in our simulation environment, with name parameter "name".
 - **del_project(pro)**: Deletes the "pro" project.
 - **project(name)**: Returns the project with name parameter "name".
 Returns "None" if not found.
 - **project_list()**: Returns the list of projects in simulation environment.
+- **project_dataframe ()**: Returns pandas DataFrame with all the projects and its parameters as columns.

 ### Projects